pks9862728888/Secret_message_encoder_decoder/README.md

 Each letter is encoded with a picture and subsequently the names are scrumbled and the pictures are hidden.

-Output folder: Encoded_message_output
+Output folder: *Encoded_message_output*

 If already a folder exists, then new output folder name is created.

 ### Encoding process
-Encoding the message is done by words present in word_names.txt file.
-If this file is not found, then the words are fetched from the internet from github link.
+Encoding the message is done by words present in *word_names.txt* file.
+If this file is not found, then the words are fetched from the internet from *word_names.txt* file present in this repository of GitHub.

 The encoding is done in three steps:
 1. First a random number is generated and then a random seed is generated to determine where the number will be inserted in encodable file name.
-2. Then after each character in name a random number is added.
+2. Then after each character in new file name a random number is added.
 3. Then .jpg extention is removed and fake extentions are added to the pictures.
 4. Finally a dot(.) is added to each picture names to render the letters invisible.
 5. Then the letters are renamed in output folder.